 To get it up and running, you’re required to download Bluestacks and an Android emulator.
 Furthermore, seeing as Pokemon GO was not designed for Windows 10 in mind, we suggest anticipating problems here and there because they will arise.

 - Lucky Patcher (rename to lucky_patcherv6.2.4.apk if you want)

 The following is how interested folks can get Pokemon GO running on their Windows 10 computer systems:

 Step 1.
 Install Bluestacks (If you already have Bluestacks, uninstall it, restart your PC and install the latest downloaded version)

-(as soon as you’re done installing bluestacks please disable camera by going into REGEDIT on your computer and going to HKEY_LOCAL_MACHINESOFTWAREBlueStacksGuestsAndroidConfig — hit camera and change the ‘1’ to a ‘0’ exit out of that.
+(as soon as you’re done installing Bluestacks please disable camera by going into REGEDIT on your computer and going to HKEY_LOCAL_MACHINESOFTWAREBlueStacksGuestsAndroidConfig — hit the camera and change the ‘1’ to a ‘0’ exit out of that.

 Step 3.
 Run Kingroot and scroll to bottom and tap Try it.
 Wait until it gets to 100% and tap optimize.

 Step 4.
 Restart Android (Right click cog wheel tp restart Android)